 Many aspects of your law school and legal career are guided by how well you do your first year.
 Some of these things include:

-- Whether you get an internship at a firm or a judicial clerkship (these positions are incredibly competitive, and how your first year grade point average is the largest factor in their decision making process);
+- Whether you get an internship at a firm or a judicial clerkship;

 - Whether you are able to transfer to a different law school if you so choose;

-- Whether you are a candidate for the On Campus Interview* season your second year (which is heavily dependent on your first year grades as there are GPA cutoffs);
+- Whether you are a candidate for the On Campus Interview (OCI) season;

 Our Law School Preparatory Course is designed by Ms. Ashley Heidemann who graduated as the #1 law student in her class of over 200 students In this course, she reveals the secrets were essential to her success in law school.